Find Your Perfect School

 Dollar figures are the average annual salary for each occupation.

-Being a teacher assistant to elementary teachers is a great way to start your teaching career since you will gain hands-on experiences in an elementary school setting.
+Being an assistant to elementary teachers is a great way to start your teaching career since you will gain hands-on experience in an elementary school setting.
 You will work in public and private schools, after-school programs, and preschools.

 You can be employed as a preschool teacher with an associate degree in elementary education or work under the supervision of pre-elementary teachers.
-As a preschool teacher, you will assist children through classroom instruction and play in the development of their 3Rs and social skills.
+As a preschool teacher, you will assist children through classroom instruction and play in developing their 3Rs and social skills.

 If you don’t have classroom experience yet, you may want to consider being a childcare worker with your associate degree in elementary education.
 As a childcare worker, you will look after the basic needs of children in childcare facilities, such as daycare centers and after-school facilities.